 - Is there a qualified person available to talk to a student who discloses they are in distress?

 For example, one student often stated that she was unhappy and needed to talk to someone.
 She had a limited number of passes to see the counselor.
-On the pass, she had to rate her level of stress/overwhelm.
+On the pass, she had to rate the size of the problem.
 This let the counselor know how serious this was, how soon she needed to see her, etc. She also had strategies she could use when the rating was lower.

 Feelings Check-In Ideas

-Feelings Check-ins are the perfect way to start the day or counseling.
+Feelings Check-ins are a great way to start counseling sessions.
 You can use a feeling check-in card, chart, or spinner.

 Check-In Card & Chart